Isac-E-Perez/Light-Control/README.md

 <img width="251" alt="Screen Shot 2021-10-14 at 2 47 44 PM" src="https://user-images.githubusercontent.com/89553126/137385587-f7a083ed-4406-4f2a-b337-67e7557300a3.png">

+Although the use of intermediate signals is not mandatory, the tool was used in my VDHL model.
+The idea here is that I am trying to describe a digital circuit using a textual desirption language: I will often need to use intermediate signals in order to accomplish my goal of modeling the circuit.

 Afterwards, I worked on the behavioral (functional) simulation.
 Here, I will only verify the logical operation of the circuit.
 Stimuli is provided to the logic circuit, so I can verify the outputs behave as I expect.
 The VHDL file called '*light_tb*' is where I specified the stimuli to the logic circuit.

 <img width="406" alt="Screen Shot 2021-10-14 at 2 49 05 PM" src="https://user-images.githubusercontent.com/89553126/137385769-248d03d8-dde6-46cf-9d73-13d94cd8ade1.png">